Human Rights Policy and Procedures

 • Managing the fact-finding process;

-• Helping those who are involved in the dispute or complaint resolution procedures under this Policy to
+• Helping those who are involved in the early resolution or complaint resolution procedures under this Policy

 • Bringing to the attention of persons with supervisory responsibilities any University policy, procedure or

 practice that appears to discriminate against an individual or a group based on prohibited grounds;